troe27/UU-GWAS04/docs/index.md

-probably not for the latter. but what if we added another individual?
+ And if we added another individual to the second example?

 ![example3](figures/toy3.png)

-The second example would be an example where population structure and phenotype are perfectly correlated.this makes it inpossible to disentangle the two. however, we could rescue the study by increasing the diversity of our panel
+The second example would be an case where population structure and phenotype are perfectly correlated.
+This makes it inpossible to disentangle the two.
+However, we were able rescue the study by increasing the diversity of our panel (adding another sample)

 ##### 2.2
-For real-world populations and quantitative traits however, even partial population structure can be very problematic, and lead to a lot of false positive associations.
+For real-world populations and quantitative traits however, even partial population structure can be very problematic and lead to a lot of false positive associations.
 To have a closer look at this, we are going to work with a simulated dataset where we know the exact nature of the population structure.

 We have stored the data in a .Rdata file, which you can get here:
 <a id="raw-url" href="https://raw.githubusercontent.com/troe27/UU-GWAS04/master/data/gwas_pop_str_sim.RData">gwas_pop_str_sim.RData</a>